Apple Cider Vinegar Chicken

 Two chicken breasts cut on a cream colored plate.

-To be honest, I’m typically all about shredded chicken when it comes to meal prep.
-My slow cooker shredded chicken method is sooo easy and great because you can use it in a variety of recipes, like soups, casseroles, chicken salad, etc. But for actual salads and meal prep bowls I usually prefer to use grilled chicken.
+To be honest, I’m typically all about shredded chicken recipes.
+My slow cooker shredded chicken method is sooo easy and great because you can use it in a variety of recipes, like soups, casseroles, Greek yogurt chicken salad, etc. But for actual salads and meal prep bowls I usually prefer to use grilled chicken.
 It has more flavor and I prefer the texture.
 That’s why I started making this grilled chicken that’s marinated in apple cider vinegar.

 Chicken, olive oil, italian seasoning, apple cider vinegar and salt and pepper measured out.